 Take as prescribed.
 Narcotic pain medications: Percocet or Vicodin is used for severe pain.
 It can be taken up to every four hours as necessary.
-Most patients only require Vicodin or Percocet for the first week.
 Once pain is better controlled, you may simply take extra strength Tylenol one to two tabs every six hours.
 Take these medications with food.
 If you have any problems taking the medications please stop them immediately and notify the office.

-Local anesthetics are put adjacent to the incision during surgery.
+Local anesthetics are put into the joint during surgery.
 It is not uncommon for patients to encounter more pain on the first or second day after surgery when the effect of these medications wears off.
 Using the pain medication as directed will help control pain with little risk of complication.
 Taking pain medication before bedtime will assist in sleeping.
 It is important not to drink while taking narcotic medication.
 You can supplement the narcotic medications with 200 mg or 400 mg of ibuprofen every 4-6 hours.
 You should resume your normal medications for other conditions the day after surgery.
 We have no specific diet restrictions after surgery but extensive use of narcotics can lead to constipation.
 High fiber diet, lots of fluids, and muscle activity can prevent this occurrence.